chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Service level management ITIL 4 Practice Guide.md

 * **User satisfaction with the service** Based on impromptu feedback, transaction-based feedback and periodic surveys.
 * **Customer satisfaction with the service** Based on periodic discussions, surveys, or real-time scanning of the customer sentiment on social media.

-Data from these sources should be collected, stored, analysed, and the resulting information reported to relevant stakeholders on both the provider’s and consumer’s sides.
+Data from these sources should be collected, stored, analyzed, and the resulting information reported to relevant stakeholders on both the provider’s and consumer’s sides.
 These may include (but are not limited to):
 * Consumer stakeholders:
     sponsors
     customers